mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     It shouldn't be outshined by some flashy theme.
     The theme is supposed to stay in the background and out of the way.

-    This theme uses only very few fonts, very few (and quite dull) colors
+    This theme uses only very few (and only locally available) fonts, very few (and quite dull) colors
     and just a handful of simple symbols.